 All significant capital expenditure is included within the LTCCP.
 The Council's capital expenditure programme includes:

-- Renewal of existing assets (principally in accordance with the underlying Asset Management Plans). - · Planned upgrades of existing assets. - New investment in the City's asset infrastructure base where these have been identified, planned and approved by the Council. - No asset sales are planned except as disclosed in the LTCCP.
+- Renewal of existing assets (principally in accordance with the underlying Asset Management Plans). - Planned upgrades of existing assets.

+• New investment in the City's asset infrastructure base where these have been identified, planned and approved by the Council.